-Attendance: Counting on the Number Line Follow your daily Attendance routine.
+Attendance: Counting on the Number Line Follow your daily attendance routine.
 Then, do Counting on the Number Line.
-Start with 39 and count to 60.
+Explain that today you will start with 39, and count to 60.
 Use, or have volunteers use, a pointer or finger to keep track of the numbers as you count.